magik-sword/Kaggle-Challenge/README.md

 ## How to reproduce results

-Reproducing the results in these files should be easy.
-By running all the cells in 'Data Visualization and Pre-Processing', one should receive a cleaned test.csv, train.csv, and a submission.csv with only the test_ids.
-Running all of the cells once again in the 'Training and Evaluation' file should result in a proper submission.csv with the test_ids in the first column, and the predictions for each entry in the second.
-If for some reason something doesn't work, check the code files for documentation.
+By running all the cells in 'Data Visualization and Pre-Processing', one should receive a cleaned train and test CSV files.
+Running all of the cells once again in the 'Training and Evaluation' file should result in a proper submission.csv with the test_ids in the first column, and the predictions for each entry in test dataset in the second.
+If there's a problem or you want to try some different methods, check the code files for documentation.

 ### Overview of files in repository

-  * Data Visualizations and Pre-Processing.ipynb: Exploratory data analysis, visualizations, and preprocessing steps.
-Creates a processed train, test, and partial submission file.
+  * Data Visualizations and Pre-Processing.ipynb: Feature visualizations and outputs cleaned test and train CSV files
   * Training and Evaluation.ipynb: Trains and evaluates the model.
-Outputs the submission.csv with a (id, outcome) format.
+Outputs the submission.csv with a (id, outcome) format
+  * sample_submission.csv: Example of the expected format of the final submission file to be sent to Kaggle for evaluation
   * submission.csv: id and predicted outcome of each entry in the test set

 ### Required Libraries